 Debut Album "Portrait" available now!
-Featuring the (((World Premiere))) recording of "La Danza Grotesque" by Alexander Liss, plus 7 new guitar transcriptions of music by Victor Carbajo
+Featuring the (((World Premiere))) recording of "La Danza Grotesque" by Alexander Liss, plus 7 new guitar transcriptions of music by Victor Carbajo and Scarlatti.

 We are thrilled to currently be featured on NPR's "Classical Guitar Alive!" radio broadcast!
 We give multiple interviews throughout about music from our debut album and host Tony Morris features 4 of our pieces.
 Click the link to listen.

 World Premiere Recording of "La Danza Grotesque" by Alexander Liss

 We are honored and excited to announce the release of our very first single and the World Premiere recording of "La Danza Grotesque" by the talented American composer Alexander Liss.
 This rousing piece features driving asymmetric rhythms and virtuosic displays on the guitar that is showcased on our debut album "Portrait" that launches on May 30, 2018.

 Mr. Liss is a guitarist and composer from Portland, Oregon, who studied music composition at Portland State University under Dr. Brad Hansen.
 Drawing from a wide array of influences, his music uses elements from traditional classical repertoire, jazz, rock, pop, and minimalism.
 He has composed for large and small chamber ensembles, video games and short films, but his true passion is writing for the guitar.